frankudoags/decompress-project-rust/Readme.md

 This is a simple program that decompresses and extracts a zipped file.
 It is built with Rust and uses the zip crate.

 ## Usage
+Add the zip file to be decompressed to the root directory of the project.

-To run the program, use the following command:
+Then to run the program, use the following command:

 ```bash
 cargo run <zip file>